Neutis/neutis-docs/docs/examples/pwm.md

 ```

-It means that the signal is on for 10% of the period and off the other 90%.
+It means that the signal is high for 10% of the period and low the other 90%.

 Set normal polarity: